What is Age-related Macular Degeneration?

 Treatment for Age-related Macular Degeneration can be:

-Although Age-related Macular Degeneration can’t be cured, it can be treated by ways like:
+Although Age-related Macular Degeneration can’t be cured, it can be treated in ways like:

 - Intravitreal Injections: Anti-VEGF drugs are injected into the eye to reduce the swelling and capillary growth.